 Buy to let

 How can you ensure success in the buy to let market?
 A specialist mortgage broker could prove invaluable.
-There is a great deal of choice with a multitude of buy to let mortgages available, so having an expert on hand to ensure you select the best option for your needs is essential, particularly as some lenders only take on new business through brokers.
+There is a great deal of choice with a multitude of buy to let mortgages available, so having an expert on hand to ensure you select the most suitable option for your needs is essential, particularly as some lenders only take on new business through brokers.
 Most buy to let mortgages will require a deposit of at least 25%, but there are some products where a deposit of 20% or occasionally just 15% is required.

 There can be little doubt that buy to let can be a good way to invest.
 But, if you're not careful, you could find your first experience of buy to let is the investor equivalent of opening a box of chocolates and finding it is full of worms.
 Pick the right buy to let property and the right mortgage deal and you'll enjoy delicious returns on your investments in the years to come.
 Pick the wrong one, and you could find you are unable to swallow the consequences.